lukso-network/docs/docs/learn/dapp-developer/deploy-contracts.md

 ```
 <!-- prettier-ignore-end -->

-## Retreiving Contract Deployment Information
+## Retrieving Contract Deployment Information

-There will be no `contractAddress` field in the transaction receipt unlike normal transactions happening with Metamask, as the browser extension wraps the transaction of deployment with a normal contract execution transaction.
-The contract address can be calculated using the **nonce** and the **address** of the profile, or retreived using the logs:
+There will be no `contractAddress` field in the transaction `receipt` unlike normal transactions happening with Metamask.
+This is because the UP browser extension wraps the deployment transaction within a normal contract execution transaction.
+The contract address can be calculated using the **nonce** and the **address** of the profile or retrieved using the logs (code snippet below).

 <!-- prettier-ignore-start -->